Outsmart-OOH/ooh_open_direct/docs/v1-2/OpenDirect_OOH_1-5-1_v1-2.md

 Publishers must support authenticating advertiser and agency users.
 Publishers must use [OAuth 2.0](http://tools.ietf.org/html/draft-ietf-oauth-v2-15) for user authentication.
 Publishers must support the implicit and authorization code grant flows.

-Each request must include an AccessToken header that is set to the user&#39;s access token.
+Each request must include an access_token header that is set to the user&#39;s access token.
 If the token is not valid, the request must fail with HTTP status code 401 Unauthorized.

 ## 6.2 Versioning